-Cable television executive Gayle Greer was born in Tulsa, Oklahoma in 1942.
+Cable television executive Gayle Greer was born in Tulsa, Oklahoma on March 11, 1941.
 After graduating from Tulsa City High School, Greer briefly attended Fisk University and Oklahoma State University before enrolling at the University of Houston.
 Greer graduated from the University of Houston with her B.A. degree in political science and sociology in 1966, and her M.A. degree in social work in 1968.

 Upon graduation, Greer spent ten years working as a case manager, and briefly served as Director of the Fort Wayne, Indiana chapter of the National Urban League.
 Her career in cable television began when she was hired by American Television and Communications (now a division of Time Warner, Inc.).
 She held several executive positions during her twenty-year career there, including senior vice president of Time Warner Communications and group vice president of Time Warner Cable.
 In this capacity, Greer oversaw thirty-five cable systems with over thirty-five hundred customers in thirty-three states.
 She also managed the integration of telephony and cable operations in several cable divisions.
 Greer’s career in cable television and internet services made her one of the country’s most prominent business executives.
 After retiring from Time Warner Entertainment (then a division of AOL/Time Warner) in 1998, Greer went on to become co-founder of GS2.Net, a broadband services provider, and served as chairwoman until 2001.
 In 2005, Greer was appointed a member of the Board of Directors of eLEC Communications Corporations, and then became an independent director of Pervasip Corp.